tkaur6494/apc_foodbox/README.md

 Will be able to check the ordering by week
 Will be able to check the current stock
 Will be able to replenish the stock

+## How to run:
+To run the project, you can run Foodbox.py